Activity Centres

 In 2022, Council adopted the Carnegie Structure Plan — a 15-year vision to guide local growth and improvement.
 It outlines a range of recommendations, including building heights, setbacks, and protections for sunlight in key public spaces.

-The Amendment C237 proposes to introduce permanent planning controls that reflect the Structure Plan.
+The Amendment C237 proposed to introduce permanent planning controls (through a Design and Development Overlay) that reflect the Structure Plan.
 It went through a full public process, including consultation, exhibition, and review by an independent planning panel.

 Elsternwick Structure Plan and Amendment C256